 Ponds can be made from preformed moulded plastics, flexible sheet liners, reinforced cement mortar and even concrete.
 Natural ponds can be dug into clay ground with variable success.

-Find the perfect water lily for your pond with our pond plant finding toolClick here
+Find the perfect water lily for your pond with our search toolClick here

 Browse our selection of British Native PlantsClick here